scipy-conference/scipy_proceedings/papers/manuel_krebber/manuel_krebber.rst

 `Mathematica's notation <https://reference.wolfram.com/language/guide/Patterns.html>`_ for wildcards, i.e. we append underscores to wildcard names to distinguish them from symbols.

 MatchPy can be used with native Python types such as lists and ints.
-The following is a example of how the subject ``[0, 1]`` can be matched against the pattern ``[x_, 1]``.
+The following is an example of how the subject ``[0, 1]`` can be matched against the pattern ``[x_, 1]``.
 The expected match here is the replacement ``0`` for ``x_``.
 We use `next` because we only want to use the first (and in this case only) match of the pattern: